tmargary/glassdoor_salary_prediction/README.md

 ## Model Performance

-After feeding these feautures to our model, these are the results of the folloing algorithms:
+After feeding these features to our model, these are the results of the following algorithms:
+- Random Forest (after GridsearchCV): MAE = 6.96
-- Random Forest: MAE = 7.25
+- Random Forest (before GridsearchCV): MAE = 7.25
 - Linear Regression: MAE = 12.04
 - Lasso Regression: MAE = 13.43

-**In this case, Random Forest performed really well, and MAE of 7.25 means the model predicts the annual salary on the test set with mean average error of 7,250 dollars, which is not a bad result at all.**
+**In this case, Random Forest performed really well, and MAE of 6.96 means the model predicts the annual salary on the test set with a mean average error of $ 6,969, which is not a bad result at all.**

 ## Resources
 - **Python Version:** 3.8<br/>